ldilan6/PenaltyKick/README.md

 https://store.unity.com/#plans-individual

 The free version is fine.
+Download with the Unity Hub included.

 Once you have Unity downloaded, you must download the game engine.
 The specific version you will need is found here, https://unity3d.com/unity/alpha/2019.3.0a2

-Click on the download with Unity Hub option.
+Click on the download with Hub option.

 Next step is to download the latest version of Xcode. https://apps.apple.com/us/app/xcode/id497799835?mt=12